 meaning "bright rainbow" or taring anu

 meaning "fang of something", supposedly said by a hunter when he discovered the tooth of an unknown animal.
-This is the name of a state in eastern Malaysia.
+This is the name of a Malaysian state.

 TESLIN (Other) English

 Name of a mountain, plateau, river, and small lake in Yukon, Canada, and of a larger lake spanning the Yukon-British Columbia border.
 The word comes from the Tlingit name for the river, Teslintoo